-- Add the freshly squeezed orange juice to a saucepan and bring to a simmer over a medium heat.
+- Add the freshly squeezed orange juice to a saucepan and bring to a simmer over medium heat.
 Continue to simmer for about 10-20 minutes until the mixture has reduced to 150ml.
-Once reduced, transfer the liquid to a heat resistant jar and it in a cold water bath to bring the orange reduction to room temperature.
+Once reduced, transfer the liquid to a heat-resistant jar and it in a cold water bath to bring the orange reduction to room temperature.

 - Meanwhile, to make the crust add the cookies and vegan butter to a food processor and blitz for about 30 seconds until evenly mixed.
 Line the bottom and sides of a 7.5 or 8" cake tin (with removable base) with some parchment paper.
 Press the cookie mixture into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass, making sure it is compact.
 Set aside in the fridge.

 - For the filling, melt the chocolate over a bain-marie (double boiler).
 Add the orange juice reduction, melted chocolate, silken tofu, vegan cream cheese, cacao powder, vanilla extract, and orange zest to a high-speed blender and blend until smooth and creamy.

 - Transfer the filling into the cake tin using a spatula to smooth it out.
 To get the swirl effect on top, place the cake tin on top of a turntable, and use your spatula to make a swirl print on the surface of the cake whilst spinning the turntable.
 Place in the fridge to set for 3-4 hours (or overnight if preferred).